Rath2601/core_java/README.md

 ### **THIS : (ENCAPSULATION)**

-1.to refer instance(non-static) variable in current class. (but static should be accessed only with class name) 2.this(....params) to call current class matching constructor.
+1. to refer instance(non-static) variable in current class. (but static should be accessed only with class name)
+2. this(....params) to call current class matching constructor.
-3.this can be used to refer "current class Instance". (use -> method chaining) 4.the previous one can be passed as argument to another method which have (Class objName) as Parameter.
+3. this can be used to refer "current class Instance". (use -> method chaining)
+4. the previous one can be passed as argument to another method which have (Class objName) as Parameter.
-5.this can be used to call current class method with matching params.
+5. this can be used to call current class method with matching params.
-6.this can be used to call current class non static method.
+6. this can be used to call current class non static method.
-7.constructor call must be the first statement in constructor. (using this) 8.cant use with static content.
+7. constructor call must be the first statement in constructor. (using this)
+8. cant use with static content.

 ## **INHERITANCE: (encourages polymorphism)**